quandl/quandl-python/FOR_DEVELOPERS.md

 By default, each list query will return page 1 of the first 100 results (please see the official [API Documentation](https://www.quandl.com/docs/api) for more detail).

-You can also retrieve the dataset through the database by using the helper method.
+Retrieve the dataset through the database by using the helper method.

 ```python
 quandl.Database('WIKI').datasets()